Common St. John's Wort

 Scattered statewide.

-Occurs in glades, prairies, and forest edges; also fields, pastures, levees, ditches, roadsides, railroads, and open, disturbed areas.
-A native of Europe.
-In Missouri, this species mainly colonizes roadsides and other disturbed areas.
-In western states, however, it is a major weed of rangelands.
+In western states, this nonnative plant is a major weed of rangelands and is considered invasive.
 Pigment chemicals, including hypericin, which account for the dark dots on the petals and leaves, cause livestock to develop swollen mouths and ears and body sores upon sunlight exposure.

-In Europe, this species had a long history of various medicinal uses and to protect against witchcraft.
 Modern studies have shown that the active ingredient, hypericin, is effective in treating mild to moderate depression.
 But check with your doctor, as it can interact with other drugs.

 Like many weedy Eurasian plants, this species traveled with Europeans as they spread across the globe.
 In many countries, and some US states, it is a genuine invasive weed, outcompeting native plants and degrading native ecosystems.
 Its poisoning of livestock makes it even less welcome.